ba01ei/stapler/README.md

 1. **Prompt for URLs**: Enter multiple Google Drive URLs with flexible formatting
 2. **Ask for filename**: Specify the output filename (without .pdf extension)
+3. **Check file existence**: If filename already exists, prompts for a different name
-3. **Process and merge**: Automatically handle downloading, conversion, and merging
+4. **Process and merge**: Automatically handle downloading, conversion, and merging
-4. **Repeat**: Continue with new merges until you press Ctrl+C to exit
+5. **Repeat**: Continue with new merges until you press Ctrl+C to exit
-5. **Error handling**: If there are issues, you can try again without restarting
+6. **Error handling**: If there are issues, you can try again without restarting

 **Interactive Mode Workflow:**